secretstartups/handbook/business-technology/data-team/platform/ci-jobs/index.html.md

 For example,  `DBT_SELECTOR: customers_source_models --resource-type snapshot` will limit the models to only snapshot models.

 Available selectors can be found in the [selector.yml](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/selectors.yml) file.
 The dbt build command will run all seeds, snapshots, models, and tests that are part of the selection.
-Just as in other snapshot CI jobs the `clone_raw_full` will need to have run to get a clone of the `RAW` data base so that the snapshots executed in the job do not over write the 'production' raw data.
+Just as in other snapshot CI jobs the `clone_raw_full` will need to have run to get a clone of the `RAW` database so that the snapshots executed in the job do not overwrite the 'production' raw data.
 This is useful for the following scenarios:

 * Testing of new selectors for Airflow DAGs
 * Testing version upgrades to the dbt environment